sergioverde90/astro-blog/README.md

 # MUST

-* Add breadcrumbs component to the Blog page
+* Add a "Go back" button in the blog pages
 * Header logo {}Ssvv ...
 * Add a 404 page (maybe this is a good place to put the Terminal ...)
+* Fix pagination styles

 # SHOULD
 * Image and icon optimization.